 While DRAM technology scaling is in jeopardy, some emerging technologies seem more scalable.
-These include phase-change memory PCM, spin-transfer torque magnetoresistive RAM (STT-MRAM) and resistive RAM (RRAM).
+These include PCM, STT-MRAM and RRAM.
 These emerging technologies usually provide a tradeoff, and seem unlikely to completely replace DRAM (evaluated in [102-104] for PCM and in [100] for STT-MRAM), as they are not strictly superior to DRAM.
-For example, PCM is advantageous over DRAM because it 1) has been demonstrated to scale to much smaller feature sizes [102, 163, 192] and can store multiple bits per cell [202, 203], promising higher density, 2) is non-volatile and as such requires no refresh (which is a key scaling challenge of DRAM as we discussed in Section 4.1), and 3) has low idle power consumption.
-On the other hand, PCM has significant shortcomings compared to DRAM, which include 1) higher read latency and read energy, 2) much higher write latency and write energy, 3) limited endurance for a given PCM cell, a problem that does not exist (practically) for a DRAM cell, and 4) potentially difficult-tohandle reliability issues, such as the problem of resistance drift [165].
-As a result, an important research challenge is how to utilize such emerging technologies at the system and architecture levels so that they can augment or perhaps even replace DRAM.
+For example, PCM is advantageous over DRAM because it 1) has been demonstrated to scale to much smaller feature sizes [102, 162, 191] and can store multiple bits per cell [200, 201], promising higher density, 2) is non-volatile and as such requires no refresh (which is a key scaling challenge of DRAM as we discussed in Section 4.1), and 3) has low idle power consumption.
+On the other hand, PCM has significant shortcomings compared to DRAM, which include 1) higher read latency and read energy, 2) much higher write latency and write energy, 3) limited endurance for a given PCM cell, a problem that does not exist (practically) for a DRAM cell, and 4) potentially difficult-to-handle reliability issues, such as the problem of resistance drift [164].
+As a result, an important research challenge is how to utilize such emerging technologies at the system and architecture levels such that they can augment or perhaps even replace DRAM.

 Our initial experiments and analyses [102-104] that evaluated the complete replacement of DRAM with PCM showed that one would require reorganization of peripheral circuitry of PCM chips (with the goal of absorbing writes and reads before they update or access the PCM cell array) to enable PCM to get close to DRAM performance and efficiency.
-These initial results are reported in Lee et al. [102-104] and they show that the performance, energy, and endurance of PCM chips can be greatly improved with the proposed techniques.
-We have also reached a similar conclusion upon evaluation of the complete replacement of DRAM with STT-MRAM [100]: reorganization of peripheral circuitry of STT-MRAM chips (with the goal of minimizing the number of writes to the STT-MRAM cell array, as write operations are highlatency and high-energy in STT-MRAM) enables an STT-MRAM based main memory to be more energy-efficient than a DRAM-based main memory.
+These initial results are reported in Lee et al. [102-104].
+We have also reached a similar conclusion upon evaluation of the complete replacement of DRAM with STT-MRAM [100]: reorganization of peripheral circuitry of STT-MRAM chips (with the goal of minimizing the number of writes to the STT-MRAM cell array, as write operations are high-latency and high-energy in STT-MRAM) enables an STT-MRAM based main memory to be more energy-efficient than a DRAM-based main memory.

 One can achieve more efficient designs of PCM (or STT-MRAM) chips by taking advantage of the non-destructive nature of reads, which enables simpler and narrower row buffer organizations [125].
 Unlike in DRAM, the entire memory row does not need to be buffered in a device where reading a memory row does not destroy the data stored in the row.
 Meza et al. [125] show that having narrow row buffers in emerging non-volatile devices can greatly reduce main memory dynamic energy compared to a DRAM baseline with large row sizes, without greatly affecting endurance, and for some NVM technologies, lead to improved performance.
-Going forward, designing systems, memory controllers and memory chips taking advantage of the specific property of non-volatility of emerging technologies seems promising.
+Going forward, designing systems, memory controllers and memory chips taking advantage of the specific property of non-volatility of emerging technology seems promising.